 The design process encompasses the architectural design, the development of the structural concept , the analysis of the steel structure and the verification of members.
 Steel solutions are lighter than their concrete equivalents, with the opportunity to provide more column-free flexible floor space, less foundations and a fast, safe construction programme.

-For the designer, a steel solution means reliable materials, known material and section properties, precise off-site manufacture and extensive support including software, design guides and easy to use resistance tables.
+For the designer, a steel solution means reliable materials, assured material and section properties, precise off-site manufacture and extensive support including software, design guides and easy to use resistance tables.

 The fundamental process of structural design commences with the preparation of a structural concept, which is itself based on an architectural design for the structure.
 For simple, common forms of structure, it will be possible to prepare a concept design directly from the architectural design - typical solutions are well understood.

 For more complex structures, or innovative designs, best practice is to develop the structural concept in conjunction with the architectural scheme, so that an efficient, appropriate solution can be developed.

-Once the concept design has been established, the structural design can be completed, involving determination of loads, analysis and member verification.
+Once the concept design has been established, the structural design can be completed, involving determination of loads, frame analysis and member verification.

 Steel is ideally suited for design.
 Material properties are known and member properties are accurate, meaning that analysis is precise.
 Design rules are clear and mature, without undue conservatism, having been developed over many decades.
 There is a wealth of support resources, including software, to facilitate efficient design.

 The choice and design of the primary structure is a fundament part of the concept design of buildings, and ideally should be integrated with the development of the architectural design.
 Meeting client, planning and Building Regulation requirements are paramount, but there will be a range of structural forms that meet these requirements, each with its own advantages.
 The merits of different structural forms should be reviewed against the requirements for the structure.
 Key considerations include: